Care Quality Commission (CQC)

 They do this by inspecting services against government standards and publishing the results on their website to help you make better decisions about the care you receive.

-- If you’d like to read our Action Plan in response to our recent Care Quality Commission inspection you can find it here.
+- Read our Action Plan in response to our recent Care Quality Commission inspection.
 This Action Plan is our response to the CQC’s compliance actions.
 This plan is an opportunity for us to be open and transparent about what we’re doing to improve and enhance those areas of our service where we were told we could do better.
 This Action Plan covers our initial actions, and going forward, will include other work that we will be carrying out to enhance other areas of our services.
 Our Board of Directors are overseeing the progress of this plan and are determined that these actions are carried out swiftly.

 Patient Led Assessment of the Care Environment